Reinforcement learning-based adaptive time-integration for nonsmooth dynamics: RL adaptive time-stepping performance

-To begin, we illustrate the accuracy of both the RL-based and heuristic-based methods for a single scenario.
-The accuracy of the proposed RL-based time-stepping policy is first explored for a fault with a 50 by 50 element discretization and the speed-accuracy trade-off parameter $\alpha=8$.
+First, we illustrate the accuracy of RL-based and heuristic-based methods for a single scenario.
+The accuracy of the proposed RL-based time-stepping policy is first explored for a fault with a 50-by-50 element discretization and the speed-accuracy trade-off parameter $\alpha=2$.

-\cref{fig: fault rl_accuracy} (a) and (b) compare the RL-based method results of the average spatial velocity and average spatial slip overtime against the heuristic method and constant time-stepping methods.
-By visual inspection, the RL-based method performs similarly to the heuristic method in terms of both the average spatial velocity and the average time integrated slip rate.
-In~\cref{fig: fault rl_accuracy} (c) spatial velocity profile is displayed for the RL-based method at $t=8.6$~[s] and~\cref{fig: fault rl_accuracy} (d) shows the relative error, $(v-v_{true}) / v_{true} \times 100 $, where $v_{true}$ is assumed to be given by the spatial profile of the constant time-stepper for $h=0.05$ [s].
-The maximum absolute error is roughly 16 \% in the whole of the fault and roughly amounts to a deviation of roughly $0.007$ [m/s].
+\cref{fig: fault rl_accuracy} (a) and (b) compare the RL-based method results of the average spatial velocity and average spatial slip over time against the heuristic method and constant time-stepping methods.
+By visual inspection, the RL-based method performs similarly to the heuristic method in terms of average spatial velocity, aside from a small time shift.
+A more comprehensive comparison to fully assess accuracy is the spatial velocity profile (c) displayed for the RL-based method at $t=8.2$~[s] and in~\cref{fig: fault rl_accuracy} (d) shows the velocity difference $v-v_{\text{true}} $, where $v_{\text{true}}$ is assumed to be given by the spatial profile of the constant time-stepper for $h=0.05$ [s].
+We opt to display the difference because the relative error can be influenced by regions that have begun sticking.
+Notably, the maximum difference is roughly 0.03 [m/s], which is primarily attributed to the shifting we notice in~\cref{fig: fault rl_accuracy} (a).
+Regardless, the majority have relatively low differences, and as such, the RL-based adaptive time stepper captures not only the peak average velocity but the overall sliding behaviour.
 This preliminary evaluation suggests that both methods are relatively accurate, though a more comprehensive comparison is necessary to fully gauge accuracy across multiple scenarios.